ChristopheJacquet/RdsSurveyor/JNIBackends/rtl2832u/README.txt

 Copyright (c) 2015 by Michael von Glasow
 Released under the GNU GPL v2

-It compiles on MacOS X, Linux and Windows.
-Only Linux is tested at this point.
+It compiles on Linux, Windows and macOS.

 Quick instructions:
 1) At the top level, run "make -f Makefile.<your plaform>"